YOUR RIGHTS

 Before court, we can complain to the FOS.
 They can consider whether we were treated fairly, order compensation for distress, tell Funding Circle to put things right, and apply unfair relationship principles.
 The FOS is free.
 Court costs money and takes longer.

 If you're struggling with a Funding Circle loan, you may have more protection than you think.
-The "business purpose declaration" doesn't remove all your rights.
-The unfair relationship provisions still apply.
+The "business purpose declaration" does not remove all your rights.
+Get proper advice about which routes apply to your situation.

 If they've charged excessive interest, applied penalty charges, ignored your difficulties, communicated misleadingly, or pressured you unfairly - you may have grounds to push back.